department-of-veterans-affairs/lighthouse-github-actions/README.md

 - name: Create Techdocs Job
   uses: department-of-veterans-affairs/lighthouse-github-actions/.github/actions/techdocs@main
   with:
-    # Kubernetes Context for the cluster the job will run on.
-Uses azure/k8s-set-context@v1
-    # *Required*
-    kubeconfig: ''

-    # Kubernetes Namespace that the Techdocs job will be created in
-    # Default: 'default'
-    kube_namespace: ''

-    # ServiceAccountName used by the job; needed for credentials to connect to S3 bucket.
-    # *Required*
-    serviceAccountName: ''

     # Owner and repository where the documentation lives (e.g. department-of-veterans-affairs/lighthouse-embark)
     # Default: ${{ github.repository }}
     repository: ''